 Vegan Potato Dumplings | Grandma's Dumplings

-Vegan potato dumplings are very easy to make at home and are the perfect accompaniment to Sunday meals such as a vegan roast with red cabbage and gravy.
+Vegan potato dumplings are very easy to make yourself and go perfectly with Sunday meals like a vegan roast with red cabbage and gravy.

-(1 serving = 1 dumpling, per person you need about 3–4 dumplings)
+(1 portion = 1 dumpling, you need about 3-4 dumplings per person)

 Ergibt 8 Portionen